 The first factor that comes into play when attracting buyers to your home is curb appeal.
 Landscaping is an easy way to substantially enhance your curb appeal and increase your property’s asking price.
 In fact, according to research from Virginia Tech, staging can help to increase your home’s value by 12%.
 While landscaping clearly has numerous benefits, it is often left unconsidered when sellers are calculating the cost of selling their home.

 After a seller has gone through the longhand taxing process of selling their home, the last thing that they want is more unforeseen expenses.
 The largest and most costly expense that they can incur is a home sale lawsuit after the sale.
 Be it the seller’s failure to disclose a crucial issue with their home or simply the buyer seeing dollar signs, a post sale lawsuit can end up being incredibly expensive and time consuming.
-With Sellers Shield, Sellers can have peace of mind after the sale of their home knowing that they are protected.
-Sellers Shield Smart Sellers Tools also help to avoid post-sale lawsuits by offering a sellers disclosure wizard that helps the seller accurately and easily complete the sellers disclosure form.
-In the event of a lawsuit, the Seller can rest easy knowing that Sellers Shield will provide them up to $20,000 of legal protection in order for them to fight any and all claims.
+Sellers Shield offers Home Sale Legal Protection™ to provide sellers with peace of mind knowing that they are protected after the sale of their home.
+In the event of a lawsuit, the sellers that purchase Home Sale Legal Protection™ can rest easy knowing that Sellers Shield will provide them up to $20,000 of legal protection in order for them to fight any and all claims.
+Sellers Shield Smart Sellers Tools also help to avoid post-sale lawsuits by offering a sellers disclosure wizard and interactive platform that helps the seller accurately and easily complete the sellers disclosure form.